Create an event

 If customizing the event page isn’t a priority, click on the Quick Add button to enter event-specific details only.
 Your event’s page will follow a standard page layout by default which can then be changed later on.

-In this guide, we will walkthrough the setup steps for a Single Event.
+In this guide, we will walk through the setup steps for a Single Event.
 To start, click on the Add Event button.

 General